nathanpcheung/linktree-npc/README.md

 ## Github Deployment

 To deploy the website, simply upload the files to your web hosting provider.
 Or you can also use a service like GitHub Pages to host the website for free.
+### Setup Respository
+1. Go to https://github.com/rakeshid03/about-me and Click on Fork

-1. Create a new repository from a Forks repository.
+2. If needed Create a new Form Respository
-2. Create dublicate of the original branch called original
+3. Next Create a test-branch and original-branch using the main branch
+### Create Website
-3. Go to Settings, Pages and select main as Github Pages source
+4. Go to Settings, Pages and select main as Github Pages source
-4. Publish Page
+5. Publish Page
+### Customize
-5. Replace the dummy data with mine (See below edits for this repository)
+7. Replace the dummy data with mine (See below edits for this repository)
 8. Review coding for tracking and other files with mine.
 9. Start using published link
 10. Setup Cloudflare Pages to use with my own Domain